-Option Effectiveness Status in Africa Evidence gaps Possible constraints Option Synthetic Pesticides Numerous pesticides can kill FAW including WHO Class III (slightly hazardous) and U (unlikely to present acute hazard).
+Option Effectiveness Status in Africa Evidence gaps Possible constraints Synthetic Pesticides Numerous pesticides can kill FAW including WHO Class III (slightly hazardous) and U (unlikely to present acute hazard).
 Bacillus thuringiensis (Bt) Spray based on a naturally occurring bacterium and/or its product.
 Main subspecies used are kurstaki and aizawai.
-Effective when used correctly.
+Effectiveness Effective when used correctly.
 Rotation of mode- of-action classes is recommended to reduce risk of resistance developing.
-Widespread use of pesticides; choice of pesticide often determined Little formal pesticide testing has so far been conducted in Africa.
+Feeding stimulants/attractants mixed with pesticide reported to increase effectiveness at lower concentrations Effective when used correctly.
+Genetic modification of Bt has been used to try to enhance effectiveness Widespread use of pesticides; choice of pesticide often determined Little formal pesticide testing has so far been conducted in Africa.
 Not known if any resistance in current populations.
 Not known if any formal Bt testing has been conducted in Africa.
-Not known if any resistance to Bt Possible constraints In the Americas resistance to pesticides has been reported for several mode-of-action categories including 1A (Carbamates) 1B (Organophosphates), 3A (Pyrethroids-Pyrethrins).
+Not known if any resistance to Bt products In the Americas resistance to pesticides has been reported for several mode-of-action categories including 1A (Carbamates) 1B (Organophosphates), 3A (Pyrethroids-Pyrethrins).
 Spray application requires equipment (smallholders often lack this), and water (200-400 L ha -1) for the common aqueous formulations Resource poor farmers often lack protective equipment Potential environmental damage In the Americas resistance has been reported to mode-of-action category 11A (Bt and the insecticidal proteins they produce) Virus-based biopesticide A commercial product is available in Brazil.
 A similar product has just been registered in US.
 Effective when used correctly, but slow acting.
 Host specific; very low non- target risks.
 Lab tests on FAW population from Africa being conducted in UK.
-IITA has imported strains from USDA. products Not known if virus is already present in Africa.
+IITA has imported strains from USDA.
+Not known if virus is already present in Africa.
 Only kills FAW, so if other pests present, might not be attractive.
 Registration of an exotic insect pathogen might be difficult in some countries Botanicals Neem (Azadirachta indica) seed cake and leaf extracts; other plants with insecticidal and/or anti-feedant effect on FAW include Senecio salignus, Salvia microphylla, Crescentia alata, Tagetes erecta, Chrysanthemum leucanthemum Not clear if used commercially.
 Seed cake extract more effective than leaf extract.
 Farmers are trying locally available botanical preparations.
 Many plants in Africa have some insecticidal properties (such as Tephrosia) but their effect on FAW is unknown Can be time consuming to prepare, and for long term use requires sustained production of the plant.
 Preparations vary in concentration of the active ingredient(s) Host plant resistance Various mechanisms are observed to reduce feeding/fitness of FAW larvae.
 Not widely used; genetically modified rather than bred varieties are promoted by seed companies CIMMYT has lines that may provide some resistance, but breeding needed Anecdotal evidence of indigenous varieties being less attacked Susceptibility of preferred varieties in Africa not known.
 Resistance is being sought for other pests (such as.
 Maize Lethal Necrosis), so securing all desired traits in one variety might be difficult.
-GM crops Several varieties of several crops (maize, cotton, soya bean) with Bt genes have been developed "refuge" crops can reduce GM crops only used in a few countries but include Bt maize and cotton.
+GM crops Several varieties of several crops (maize, cotton, soya bean) with Bt genes have been developed Effective.
+Use of susceptible "refuge" crops can reduce the risk of resistance developing and is required in some states.
+GM crops only used in a few countries but include Bt maize and cotton.
 Susceptibility of GM maize and cotton in Africa not known.
 Resistance has been reported to the Cry1F protein (group) in Bt Maize, with some cross resistance to CryAb.
 Also resistance to Bt Cotton.
 Pyramiding genes is still effective, but resistance is likely to develop.